Gateway Management

 Displays the number of active devices communicating with the gateway during the selected time period.

-- You can adjust the timespan (e.g., 2 hours, 12 hours) and refresh the charts as needed to view updated statistics as needed.
+- You can adjust the time span (e.g., 2 hours, 12 hours) and refresh the charts as needed to view updated statistics as needed.

 - Performance statistics are available only for online gateways and are based on historical data collected during the selected timeframe.